-Onboarding is a process by which organizations welcome new employees within the company.
-The period of an effective onboarding journey spans from the first day of hire until the first full year of employment.
-An effective onboarding experience considers the following:
+Onboarding is a process by which organizations welcome new joiners within their new role.
+An adequate onboarding experience spans from the first day until the first full year in their new role, considering the following:

-Pre-boarding: As soon as the new employee is hired and before the start of employment, this is where HR managers lay down the foundation of the onboarding plan, ensuring an engaging environment and necessary items are ready to receive the new recruit.
+As soon as the new employee is hired and before the start of employment, this is where HR managers lay down the foundation of the onboarding experience, ensuring an engaging environment and necessary items are ready to receive the new recruit.

-Onboarding: Spanning over the period of the first day of employment up until the first full year, where HR managers welcome new employees to the team and ensure their effective integration within the company culture.
+Spanning over the period of the first day of employment up until the first full year, where HR managers welcome new joiners to the team and ensure the effective adoption of the company’s spirit and values.

-First day of onboarding: Where HR managers welcome the new employee and focus on the orientation process.
+Where HR managers welcome the new joiners and focus on the orientation process.

-First week of onboarding: Where team managers and HR managers cover all the basics that the new employees will need to know to properly fulfill their employment agreement.
+Where team managers and HR managers cover all the basics that the new joiners will need to know to properly fulfill their employment agreement.

 Joining a new company can be as nerve racking as it can be exciting, and being the “new person” is never easy—even when the career opportunity is stellar.
 So, to ensure a seamless integration and positive start, hiring managers should map out a thorough onboarding checklist.

-Successfully creating an effective onboarding experience is crucial, as research has shown that first impressions go a long way.
-In fact, new employees who have experienced a structured and thoughtful onboarding process were 58% more likely to stay within the organization after 3 years.
+Creating a positive onboarding experience is crucial, as research has shown that first impressions go a long way.
+In fact, new employees who have experienced a structured and thoughtful onboarding experience were 58% more likely to stay within the organization after 3 years.
 A strong integration experience during the early stages of employment causes a positive domino effect, leading to 62% higher productivity levels and 50% new hire retention.

-Effective onboarding goes beyond lists and forms, as we saw in our Ultimate Guide to Successful Onboarding.
-Effective onboarding is about creating an experience—making new employees feel welcomed, immersing them in the company culture and fostering real connections.
-As working from home can feel isolating or even overwhelming at times, hiring managers now have the responsibility of implementing creative approaches within the onboarding process in order to fill the gaps where lack of human contact can affect work dynamics.
+Onboarding goes beyond lists and forms, as we saw in our Ultimate Guide to Successful Onboarding.
+Great onboarding is about creating an experience—making new joiners feel welcomed, immersing them in the company spirit and fostering real connections.
+As working from home can feel isolating or even overwhelming at times, hiring managers now have the responsibility of implementing creative approaches within the onboarding experience in order to fill the gaps where lack of human contact can affect work dynamics.

-Remote onboarding involves adapting several key elements of the standard in-person onboarding process to new norms.
+Remote onboarding involves adapting several key elements of the standard in-person onboarding experience to new norms.
 This includes:

-- Building engagement with new hires by setting up ahead of time an organized two-week agenda to take place at the start of onboarding, ensuring several check-ins and assigning mentors.
+– Building engagement with new joiners by setting up ahead of time an organized two-week agenda to take place at the start of onboarding, ensuring several check-ins and assigning mentors.

 – Implementing new communication tools and technologies by adopting softwares and apps such as Zoom, Google Meet or Microsoft Teams, and even integrating AR experiences when it comes to training and tutorials.